Cyber insurance

+Cyber insurance is a specialty insurance product that protects businesses from risks relating to information technology infrastructure and activities.

 Advantages

-Because the cyber-insurance market in many countries is relatively small compared to other insurance products, its overall impact on emerging cyber threats is difficult to quantify.
+Because the cyber insurance market in many countries is relatively small compared to other insurance products, its overall impact on emerging cyber threats is difficult to quantify.
 As the impact to people and businesses from cyber threats is also relatively broad when compared to the scope of protection provided by insurance products, insurance companies continue to develop their services.
-According to a survey, 46% of all breaches have an effect on companies with fewer than 1,000 employees.
-In this case, strong security measures and cyber liability insurance may be necessary.

-As insurers payout on cyber-losses, and as cyber threats develop and change, insurance products are increasingly being purchased alongside existing IT security services.
-Indeed, the underwriting criteria for insurers to offer cyber-insurance products are also early in development, and underwriters are actively partnering with IT security companies to develop their products.

-As well as directly improving security, cyber-insurance is enormously beneficial in the event of a large-scale security breach.
+As well as directly improving security, cyber insurance is beneficial in the event of a large-scale security breach.
 Insurance provides a smooth funding mechanism for recovery from major losses, helping businesses to return to normal and reducing the need for government assistance.

-As a side benefit, may cyber-insurance policies require entities attempting to procure cyber-insurance policies to participate in a IT security audit before the insurance carrier will bind the policy.
+As a side benefit, many cyber-insurance policies require entities attempting to procure cyber insurance policies to participate in an IT security audit before the insurance carrier will bind the policy.
 This will help companies determine their current vulnerabilities and allow the insurance carrier to gauge the risk they are taking on by offering the policy to the entity.
 By completing the IT security audit the entity procuring the policy will be required, in some cases, to make necessary improvements to their IT security vulnerabilities before the cyber-insurance policy can be procured.
-This will in-turn help reduce risk of cyber crime against the company procuring cyber-insurance.
+This will in-turn help reduce risk of cyber crime against the company procuring cyber insurance.

 Finally, insurance allows cyber-security risks to be distributed fairly, with the cost of premiums commensurate with the size of expected loss from such risks.
 This avoids potentially dangerous concentrations of risk while also preventing free-riding.